PetroIvaniuk/llms-tools/README.md

 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ## Bio & Med
+- [AlphaGenome](https://deepmind.google/discover/blog/alphagenome-ai-for-better-understanding-the-genome/) - an AI tool that more comprehensively and accurately predicts how single variants or mutations in human DNA sequences impact a wide range of biological processes regulating genes, by Google
-- [TxGemma](https://developers.googleblog.com/en/introducing-txgemma-open-models-improving-therapeutics-development/) - a LLM designed to improve the efficiency of therapeutic development, from identifying promising targets to helping predict clinical trial outcomes
+- [TxGemma](https://developers.googleblog.com/en/introducing-txgemma-open-models-improving-therapeutics-development/) - a LLM designed to improve the efficiency of therapeutic development, from identifying promising targets to helping predict clinical trial outcomes, by Google
-- [DolphinGemma](https://blog.google/technology/ai/dolphingemma/) - a LLM developed by Google, is helping scientists study how dolphins communicate — and hopefully find out what they're saying, too.
+- [DolphinGemma](https://blog.google/technology/ai/dolphingemma/) - a LLM is helping scientists study how dolphins communicate — and hopefully find out what they're saying, by Google
 - [AI co-scientist](https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist) - a multi-agent AI system built with Gemini 2.0 as a virtual scientific collaborator to help scientists generate novel hypotheses and research proposals, and to accelerate the clock speed of scientific and biomedical discoveries, by Google
 - [BioEmu-1](https://www.microsoft.com/en-us/research/blog/exploring-the-structural-changes-driving-protein-function-with-bioemu-1) - exploring the structural changes driving protein function
 - [AlphaFold 3](https://blog.google/technology/ai/google-deepmind-isomorphic-alphafold-3-ai-model/), [Code](https://github.com/google-deepmind/alphafold3) - an AI model that predict the structure of proteins, DNA, RNA, ligands and more, and how they interact, by Google DeepMind and Isomorphic Labs
 - [AMIE](https://blog.research.google/2024/01/amie-research-ai-system-for-diagnostic_12.html) - a research AI system for diagnostic medical reasoning and conversations, by Google
 - [MentalLLaMA](https://github.com/SteveKGYang/MentalLLaMA) - mental health analysis with LLMs
-- [AlphaMissense](https://deepmind.google/discover/blog/a-catalogue-of-genetic-mutations-to-help-pinpoint-the-cause-of-diseases/) - an AI model classifying missense variants to help pinpoint the cause of diseases
+- [AlphaMissense](https://deepmind.google/discover/blog/a-catalogue-of-genetic-mutations-to-help-pinpoint-the-cause-of-diseases/) - an AI model classifying missense variants to help pinpoint the cause of diseases, by Google Deepmind
 - [meditron](https://github.com/epfLLM/meditron) - a suite of open-source medical LLM adapted to the medical domain from Llama-2 through continued pretraining on a comprehensively curated medical corpus, including selected PubMed papers and abstracts, a new dataset of internationally-recognized medical guidelines, and a general domain corpus
 - [evodiff](https://github.com/microsoft/evodiff) - combines evolutionary-scale data with diffusion models for controllable protein sequence generation
 - [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D) - applying the Segment Anything Model (SAM) to medical 2D images